oliviabern/oliviabern/README.md

 👋 Hi, I’m Olivia Bernstein Morgan @oliviabern
-📚 I’m interested in biased sampling, prediction models, and Alzheimer's Disease 👩🏽‍💻 I’m a 5th year PhD student in statitics at UC Irvine 📫 You can reach me at obernste@uci.edu
+📚 I’m interested in biased sampling, prediction models, and Alzheimer's Disease 👩🏽‍💻 I’m a 5th year PhD candidate in statitics at UC Irvine 📫 You can reach me at obernste@uci.edu

 <!---